nile-agi/delta/QUICK_INSTALL.md

 ## ✅ What Gets Installed

 All installers automatically:
-- ✅ Install all dependencies
+- ✅ Install minimal dependencies (only for downloading)
-- ✅ Download and install Delta CLI
+- ✅ Download pre-built binaries (no git, no building)
 - ✅ Configure PATH automatically
 - ✅ Handle conflicts with other `delta` commands
 - ✅ Make `delta` available system-wide